-The Record extension functions XRecordCreateContext and XRecordRegister-Clients allow applications to specify the following:
+The Record extension functions XRecordCreateContext and XRecordRegisterClients allow applications to specify the following:

-- Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client
+- · Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client

 Protocol in the ranges specified by the recording client will be recorded by the server.
-The device_events protocol type can be specified by a recording client although it may not be sent to a recorded client.
-The device_events type differs from delivered_events, which also can be specified by a recording client; delivered_events are actually delivered to one or more clients.
-These event types are discussed in Protocol Ranges
+The device\events protocol type can be specified by a recording client although it may not be sent to a recorded client.
+The device\events type differs from delivered\events, which also can be specified by a recording client; delivered\events are actually delivered to one or more clients.
+These event types are discussed in the section called "Protocol Ranges"

-The Record extension functions XRecordCreateContext and XRecordRegister-Clients have the common arguments datum_flags, clients, and ranges, which specify whether server time and/or client sequence number should precede protocol elements, the clients or client set to record, and the protocol ranges to record, respectively.
+The Record extension functions XRecordCreateContext and XRecordRegisterClients have the common arguments datum\#ags, clients, and ranges, which specify whether server time and/or client sequence number should precede protocol elements, the clients or client set to record, and the protocol ranges to record, respectively.
 These are discussed in the following sections.